 Caring for a senior or disabled pet comes with challenges.
 Nothing is more important than the health and comfort of your pet.
-The decision on whether or not to diaper your pet can be a difficult choice, but there are some clear benefits.
-Diapers help your pet regain their independence, helping them to avoid unwanted accidents.
+The decision on whether or not to diaper your pet can be a difficult choice, but there are some clear benefits to owners in managing their pets condition.
+Dog diapers help your pet regain their independence, and reduce accidental soiling of the home environment.
 By regaining the the freedom to roam around the house again, your pet is able to get back up on the furniture and rejoin their family.

 Expressing the Bladder & Diapers: Why Both Are Essential

 The use of pet diapers are not an alternative to expressing your pet’s bladder.
-Expressing the bladder is still recommended when you use dog diapers or male wraps.
+Expressing the bladder is still essential when you use dog diapers or male wraps.
 To avoid infection, the bladder needs to be fully emptied every 8 hours.
 Even a small amount of urine left remaining in the bladder can be enough to cause infection.
 Your pet’s skin can be very sensitive.
-And both urine and diapers can cause skin irritation in pets.
+And both urine and diapers can cause skin irritation, urine scalding, or irritation in pets.
 Expressing the bladder will help to minimize the amount of urine coming in contact with your pet’s skin.

 Pet diapers can be helpful in managing bowel incontinence, but they are only one part of a complete program of bowel care.
 Expressing the bowel is healthier for your pet than wearing a diaper.
 If you express your pet’s bowel, feed your pet a diet that produces quality stools, and work with your pet’s natural elimination schedule.
 Diapering may become unnecessary.
 It is also better for your pet’s peace of mind because adult pets can smell waste even if they are unable to feel it.

 Proper Hygiene for a Diapered Pet